devWeslei/BMI-Calculator-Calculadora-IMC/README.md

 ## About this Project
-a Flutter project that calculates the Body Mass Index(IBM).
+a Flutter project that calculates the Body Mass Index(BMI).